propadiene-1/TreeHacks-2026/README.md

 Your AI-powered medical assistant!

-MedSec is an AI-powered medical assistant that operates entirely over the phone.

 Enter your number and MedSec will call you, ask about your pain, and create a check-up schedule.
 Long-term, it will collect and analyze your symptoms-- including pain history, day-to-day health status, and any long-term patterns.

 This project was made for TreeHacks 2026.